renweiya/PGDDPG/README.md

 ###### run.py: train predators and prey simutaniously.

-Adjusting learning rate, eg, change the actor learning rate from 0.01 to 0.0001 will lead to more stable result.
+Adjusting learning rate, eg, change the actor learning rate from 0.01 to 0.0001 and change the tau from 0.01 to 0.001 will lead to more stable result.